+Table 2 Critical Values for N ij Calculation

-Tension $(+F_z)$ / Flexion $(+M_Y)$ Compression (-F z) / Extension (-M Y)
+Tension (+F z ) / Flexion (+M Y ) Compression (-F z ) / Extension (-M Y )

-Neck axial force (F z) 6806 6160
+Neck axial force (F Z ) 6806 6160

-Front/back bending moment (M Y) 310 135
+Front/back bending moment (M Y ) 310 135

-In addition to N{ii}, neck axial force by itself is compared with the cutoff values shown in Table 1.
+In addition to Nij, neck axial force by itself is compared with the cutoff values shown in Table 1.
 Axial forces of 4.0 and 3.3 kN mark the borders between Institute ratings of acceptable and marginal for compression and tension, respectively.
-The compression limit for an acceptable rating is the same as the highest compression forces allowed under the provisions of the U.S. advanced airbag regulation (NHTSA, 2000), but the tension limit for an acceptable rating is somewhat lower than the highest forces allowed by FMVSS 208.
+The compression limit for an acceptable rating is the same as the highest compression forces allowed under the provisions of the U.S. advanced airbag regulation (NHTSA, 2000), but the tension limit for an acceptable rating is somewhat lower than the highest forces allowed by Federal Motor Vehicle Safety Standard (FMVSS) 208.
 The lower limit for acceptable tension loading was chosen because it is consistent with earlier versions of the injury rating protocol, which were based on evaluation of neck loads by Mertz (1984).
-The neck tension reference value in that report, which was submitted to NHTSA by General Motors as part of its petition requesting adoption of the Hybrid III dummy for government regulatory crash tests, is based on tests with the Hybrid III dummy that simulated real crashes (Nyquist et al., 1980).
+The neck tension reference value in that report is based on tests with the Hybrid III dummy that simulated real crashes (Nyquist et al., 1980).
 This lower limit for an acceptable tension force rating also is consistent with the 3 percent AIS 3+ injury risk for an unaware subject, according to Mertz and Prasad (2000).
 In contrast, the FMVSS 208 limit assumes the subject is resisting the crash forces by tensing the neck muscles.
 Although tensing of the neck muscles can effectively increase a subject's tolerance to neck injuries, the amount of tensing present in real-world crash-involved occupants is not known, so the more conservative limit is used here.
-The existing Institute database of more than 135 tests of modern vehicles indicates that the conservative reference value is reasonable, as only three models have produced neck tension forces exceeding 3.3 kN.

-Finally, a head/neck rating that is otherwise good will be lowered to acceptable if the neck tension, compression, or shear (X-direction) forces fall outside the force-duration corridors specified by Mertz (1984).
+Finally, a head/neck rating that is otherwise good will be lowered to acceptable if the neck tension, compression, or shear (X-direction) forces fall outside the force duration corridors specified by Mertz (1984).
+The force duration corridor limits are shown in Figures 1-3.